lunarianss/Luna/README.md

-## Hurricane
+## Luna

-Hurricane is a feature-rich web development template ⚡️ that integrates with the popular golang toolchain library.
+Luna is an open-source platform for building AI applications, combine LLMOps to streamline the development of generative AI solutions.